cozy/cozy-client/docs/metadata.md

 * creation date, app and version
 * updated date, app and version

-If any of these fields already exists in the document you try to save, your values will override the defaults.
+If any of these fields already exists in the document you try to save, these values will override the defaults.
 This allows you to import a document with an existing history.

 ### For existing documents